Analcime: Properties

-Formation and Associated Minerals
+Formation and associated minerals

 Analcime occurs as a primary mineral in analcime basalt and other alkaline igneous rocks.
 It also occurs as cavity and vesicle fillings associated with prehnite, calcite, and zeolites.
 Analcime forms in sedimentary rocks at temperatures below about 100 C, and so its presence indicates that the rock has experienced shallow diagenesis.
 Although it is common in igneous rocks (namely basalts and trachy-basalts), it is more rarely found in phonolites.
-Associations include zeolites, calcite and prehnite, however it is also found in nepheline syenites and their pegmatites.
+Associations include zeolites, calcite and prehnite; however, it is also found in nepheline syenites and their pegmatites.
 It forms a series with pollucite.

 Locations

-Well known locations for sourcing analcime include Croft Quarry in Leicestershire, UK; the Cyclopean Islands east off Sicily and near Trentino in northern Italy; Victoria in Australia; Kerguelen Island in the Indian Ocean; in the Lake Superior copper district of Michigan, Bergen Hill, New Jersey, Golden, Colorado, and at Searles Lake, California in the United States; and at Cape Blomidon, Nova Scotia and Mont Saint-Hilaire, Quebec in Canada; and in Iceland, and now in Namibia.
+Well known locations for sourcing analcime include Croft Quarry in Leicestershire, UK; the Cyclopean Islands east off Sicily and near Trentino in northern Italy; Victoria in Australia; Kerguelen Island in the Indian Ocean; in the Lake Superior copper district of Michigan, Bergen Hill, New Jersey, Golden, Colorado, and at Searles Lake, California in the United States; and at Cape Blomidon, Nova Scotia and Mont Saint-Hilaire, Quebec in Canada; and in Iceland, and in Namibia.
 Siberian samples from Nidym and Toura provide us with white crystals of 18 cm.
 Samples of the Cyclopean Islands are known for their beautiful and clear crystals, just like the crystals of Kings Valley and Springfield in Oregon, which can reach up to 6 cm.
 Coleman, Alberta in Canada is known for producing beautiful red crystals.